Presentation

 Thomas Römer is the author of over three hundred and fifty scientific publications: articles, scholarly works, editions, etc., including La première histoire d'Israël: L'École deutéronomiste à l'œuvre (Labor et Fides, 2007), L'invention de Dieu (Seuil, 2014) and Aux origines de la Torah: nouvelles rencontres, nouvelles perspectives (Bayard, 2019), the latter in collaboration with Israel Finkelstein.
 He has also helped to disseminate his research to the general public, through the publication of books such as La Bible, quelles histoires!
 (Bayard, 2014) and Les 100 mots de la Bible (Que sais-je, PUF, 2016).

 Since 2013, Thomas Römer has headed the joint research unit 7192 Proche-Orient-Caucase: langues, archéologie, cultures (CNRS/Collège de France/École pratique des hautes études).
-A member of the Académie des inscriptions et belles-lettres since 2016, as well as of numerous editorial boards of prestigious journals and scientific collections such as Ancient Israel and its Literature, Journal of Biblical Literature and Semitica, of which he is director, he has been distinguished on numerous occasions, he has received numerous awards, notably in France (Prix d'Histoire des Religions de la Fondation "Les Amis de Pierre-Antoine Bernheim"), South Africa (Professor Extraordinaire, Faculty of Religious Studies, University of Pretoria) and Israel (Honorary Doctorate, Tel Aviv University).
+A member of the Académie des inscriptions et belles-lettres since 2016, as well as of numerous editorial boards of prestigious journals and scientific collections such as Ancient Israel and its Literature, Journal of Biblical Literature and Semitica, of which he is director, he has received numerous awards, he has received numerous awards, notably in France (Prix d'Histoire des Religions de la Fondation "Les Amis de Pierre-Antoine Bernheim"), South Africa (Professor Extraordinaire, Faculty of Religious Studies, University of Pretoria) and Israel (Honorary Doctorate, Tel Aviv University).
 Thomas Römer is a Chevalier de l'Ordre National de la Légion d'Honneur.